RisulIslam/Elastic-Search/README.md

 # Elastic-Search
 Twitter Data Stream Indexing using Elastic Search:

-  (i) Collected the twitter data by filtering using keywords, (ii) Data cleaning and pre-processing
+  1. Collected the twitter data by filtering using keywords,
+  2. Data cleaning and pre-processing
-  (iii)Indexing using elastic search in python,
+  3. Indexing using elastic search in python,
-  (iv) Query on stored data,
+  4. Query on stored data,
-  (v) Visualize the location of the retrieved twitter in world map.
+  5. Visualize the location of the retrieved twitter in world map.

 Required packages:

-  (i) nltk
+  1. nltk
-  (ii) elasticsearch
+  2. elasticsearch
+  3. geoplotlib

 How to run the tool:
   1. Download the project